brianhouse/open_circuits/projects/responsive_object.md

 The definition of "object" is open to interpretation—it could be an abstract sculpture that you build from scratch, a household item that you modify, a character or figure, or something that lives outside in a nonhuman context.
 Regardless, it must be stationary and designed for a specific place.

-To "respond" is to use a microntroller to take input from one or more sensors (range/presence, sound level, light level, capacitance) and transform the data into light or sound (via Neopixels and/or piezos, with the possibility of an amplifier and speakers).
-It should battery powered and operate without manual intervention (other than using the capacitive sensors).
+To "respond" is to use a microntroller to take input from one or more sensors (range/presence, sound level, light level, capacitance) and transform the data into light or sound (via Neopixels and/or piezos<!-- , with the possibility of an amplifier and speakers-->).
+It should be battery powered and operate without manual intervention (with the exception of the capacitive sensors).

 The way that your object responds to its environment should not only be aesthetically interesting, it should have a conceptual or poetic purpose.
 For example, an object that lights up when it gets dark outside might be functional, but why does it do this?
 Is it scared of the dark?
 Is it a comment on humans' disrespect of diural cycles?
 Does it create patterns that remind you of cars passing on the street when you were young?
 In other words, how can you utilize a simple relationship between input and output to express something about the world?